-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+Check if http://dagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a

 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):